grapoza/vue-tree/docsrc/demos.md

 <!--- -------------------------------------------------------------------------------------- --->
 ### Custom Styles

 Custom styling is achieved through a combination of using the `customizations` property of TreeViewNode data to apply custom styles to parts of nodes, along with a custom `skinStyle` TreeView prop and associated stylesheet.
 Of course, you could also just write some very specific selectors to override the default styles.
-For more info, see [the docs](./#customizing-the-treeview).
+For more info, see [the docs](./#customizing-the-tree-view).

 First, let's look at the default styles.
-There's not much to see here, since the intention is for the user to handle styling the treeview while the component focuses on creating a workable structure.
+There's not much to see here, since the intention is for the user to handle styling the tree view while the component focuses on creating a workable structure.
 Things generally line up right, but not much more can be said for it.

 ```{=html5}
 <details>